ListeningApp/listening-modal-llm/training_documents/followership_cache/followership.md

 Traditionally, we have viewed the world from a leadership-centric vantage point.
 We have assumed that all other factors, including followership, are secondary to leadership.
 When followers have been surveyed, it was to determine their views of the leaders.
 But what if we turned all this around?
 What if we put followership center stage and asked all the same questions, but only in reference to the followers instead of leaders?
 For example, when we talk about leader-follower distance, we always talk about the follower's distance from the leader, but we should also talk about the leader's distance from the follower.
 Likewise, what are the interactions between leaders and followers from the follower's point of view?
 We tend to think of leaders as the proactive "cause" and followership as the reactive "effect."
 But what if the opposite were true?
 Are leadership attitudes, behavior, and performance more a result of followership than the other way around?
 For example, do sheep produce a particular style of leadership, regardless of the leader's personality or predisposition?
 Is it this turn of events that leads to a particular outcome?

-I'm reminded of the psychology cartoon depicting two dogs in a park talking to each other.
-One says to the other, "Humans are hard to train, but once you break them in, they are pretty predictable.
-I've finally taught mine so that when I bark, he drops whatever he's doing and prepares my meal.
-When I feel like getting some exercise, I scratch the floor to signal him to get on his jacket and to walk alongside of me to keep me company.
-And when I need a massage, I just sit down next to him and he starts rubbing me.
-He's learned these things so well that I don't even have to say anything anymore."
-We tend to believe that the leaders are in charge, directing and shaping followership behavior.
-Yet maybe leaders are malleable products of cumulative followership actions.

 ## Rethinking Followership

 We might also reframe the interaction effects between followers and leaders.
 For example, when we talk about charismatic leadership, we can ask, What style of follower would a charismatic leader attract?
 However, we should also ask, What style of leader would a yes-person attract?
 What is the psychological and emotional dynamic between them?
-These possible interactions between different followership and leadership styles, and the complexity therein, would be fertile areas for research, complementing Kellerman's work on bad leaders.
+These possible interactions between different followership and leadership styles, and the complexity therein, would be fertile areas for research, complementing Kellerman's and Lipman-Blumen's work on bad leaders.
 This topic also ties in to the aforementioned world events and culture areas.

 ## Follower Qualities